Flickr: History

 Flickr was launched on February 10, 2004, by Ludicorp, a Vancouver-based company founded by Stewart Butterfield and Caterina Fake.
 The service emerged from tools originally created for Ludicorp's Game Neverending, a web-based massively multiplayer online game.
 Flickr proved a more feasible project, and ultimately Game Neverending was shelved.
 Butterfield later launched a similar online game, Glitch, which was shut down on November 14, 2012.

 Early versions of Flickr focused on a chat room called FlickrLive, with real-time photo exchange capabilities.
 The successive evolutions focused more on the uploading and filing back-end for individual users and the chat room was buried in the site map.
 It was eventually dropped as Flickr's back-end systems evolved away from Game Neverendings codebase.
 Key features of Flickr not initially present are tags, marking photos as favorites, group photo pools and interestingness, for which a patent was granted.

 In addition to being a popular website for users to share and embed personal photographs and an online community, in 2004, the service was widely used by photo researchers and by bloggers to host images that they embed in blogs and social media.

 Yahoo! acquired Ludicorp and Flickr on March 20, 2005.
 The acquisition reportedly cost between $22 million and $25 million.
 During the week of June 26, 2005 to July 2, 2005, all content was migrated from servers in Canada to servers in the United States, and all resulting data became subject to United States federal law.
 On May 3, 2007, Yahoo! announced that Yahoo!
 Photos would close down on September 20, 2007, after which all photos would be deleted; users were encouraged to migrate to Flickr.
 On January 31, 2007, Flickr announced that, to continue using the service, "Old Skool" members (those who had joined before the Yahoo! acquisition) would be required to associate their account with a Yahoo! identity by March 15, 2007.
-That move was criticized by some users.
+This move was criticized by some users.

 Flickr upgraded its services from "beta" to "gamma" status on May 16, 2006, the changes attracted positive attention from Lifehacker.
 On December 13, 2006, upload limits on free accounts were increased to 100 MB a month (from 20 MB) and were removed from Flickr Pro accounts, which originally had a 2 GB per month limit.
 On April 9, 2008, Flickr began allowing paid subscribers to upload videos, limited to 90 seconds in length and 150 MB in size.
 On March 2, 2009, Flickr added the facility to upload and view HD videos, and began allowing free users to upload normal-resolution video.
 At the same time, the set limit for free accounts was lifted.
 In 2009, Flickr announced a partnership with Getty Images in which selected users could submit photographs for stock photography usage and receive payment.
 On June 16, 2010, this was changed so that users could label images as suitable for stock use themselves.